USDA-ARS-ACSL/GOSSYM-2DSOIL/README.md

 # GOSSYM
-The Gossym cotton model that has been merged with 2DSOIL Help with input files will be coming soon
+The Gossym cotton model that has been merged with 2DSOIL Help with input files will be coming soon.